 Interested authors must submit articles, essays, and book reviews through the online system Scholastica.
 Print submissions are not accepted via email and are only accepted via postal mail in extenuating circumstances.

-If you have questions regarding print submissions, you may contact Brandon Johnson, Senior Articles Editor, for more information.
+If you have questions regarding print submissions, you may contact Kendra Doty, Senior Articles Editor, for more information.

 Northwestern University Law Review attempts to honor all requests for expedited review if a manuscript has received an offer from another journal.
 When requesting expedited review, please do so via Scholastica; the system will automatically alert the Articles Board.
 If the Law Review makes an offer on an expedited manuscript, the author will have a limited amount of time to respond to such an offer.

-If you have questions regarding NULR Online, you may contact Thomas Rousse, Senior Online Editor, for more information.
+If you have questions regarding submissions for the empirical issue, you may contact Meredith McBride, Empirical Articles Editor, for more information.

 General Submissions Policies